scottsouthard/sinatracom/README.md

-# sinatracom
+# Sinatra-Skeleton
-A small Sinatra example for registering users on Intercom.
+A basic skeleton for building apps in Sinatra.
+Provides routes, models, migrations, and authentication.